yoander/githubget/README.md

 # githubget
-Wordpress plugin for get content from github, gists and repo file
+Wordpress plugin for get content from github
+- gists content
+- file content from repo